Jessica L. Main

 - Cert.
 (1996-1997) Kansai Gaidai University, Osaka

 Asian Studies: Together with colleagues at Asian Studies, Jessica is working to expand the undergraduate and graduate course offerings covering Buddhism, Japanese religions, and religions in Asia.
-Courses currently offered and coming soon:
+Courses she has offered:

 - ASIA 250: Introduction to Buddhism: Modernism and Other Forms